aws/aws-xray-sdk-node/packages/core/README.md

 ### Capture all outgoing AWS requests

-This is only available for AWS SDK v2 due to the service-oriented architecture of AWS SDK v3.
+This is only available for AWS SDK v2 due to the modular architecture of AWS SDK v3.
+For more details on the difference between AWS SDK v2 and v3, see this [blog post](https://aws.amazon.com/blogs/developer/modular-aws-sdk-for-javascript-is-now-generally-available/).

 ```js
 var AWS = captureAWS(require('aws-sdk'));